Twinning for Space-Air-Ground-Sea Integrated Networks: Beyond Conventional Digital Twin Towards Goal-Oriented Semantic Twin: Introduction

 \subsubsection{Twinning Technologies in SAG(S)IN}

 There is significant interest in integrating twinning technology with SAGSIN.
-Existing research has made substantial contributions to the collective progress toward its practical implementation.
 Cui \textit{et al.} \cite{cui2022sagin}, from a network infrastructure perspective, astutely point out that the high latency and hardware rigidity of 5G NTN cannot meet the bidirectional synchronization demands of DT.
 To address this, they propose a novel SAGIN architecture that reduces latency and enhances flexibility by distributively deploying core network functions (e.g., migrating them to satellites).
-However, the focus of this study is on ``optimizing the network to adapt to DT,'' failing to resolve the inherent challenges of the DT concept itself regarding inter-node heterogeneity and timeliness.
 Chen \textit{et al.} \cite{chen2024survey} approach from an application enablement perspective, emphasizing the potential of DT combined with AI and mobile edge computing (MEC) to address time-varying topologies and optimize resource management in JCC-SAGIN.
-The study's focus is on ``using DT to solve SAGIN's resource scheduling problems,'' but it similarly overlooks how to evolve the DT concept itself.

-While current surveys affirm the core value of DT in SAGSIN, their scope of investigation remains limited to the levels of ``optimizing the network'' and ``optimizing the application.''
+While current surveys affirm the core value of DT in SAGSIN, the research remains confined to leveraging DT rather than proposing twinning technologies adapted to SAGSIN.
 The paradigm shift from creating high-fidelity mirrors to constructing semantic, goal-aware representations remains a blind spot in these surveys, which have not kept pace with the conceptual evolution at the forefront of research.

-Building upon these surveys and magazine papers, this paper conducts an in-depth analysis of the mismatch between SAGSIN and conventional DT and, by closely following the trends in semantic technologies and goal-oriented principles, proposes the concept of GOST while providing a tutorial for its construction and evaluation.